futurice/clojure-workshop/materials/section-0/README.md

 The plus `+` function takes 0 to infinite amount of numbers as arguments and sums them.

 All arithmetic functions (- * / +) work the same way.
-They all take between 0 or 1 to infinite, and performs their respective arithmetic operation on the given arguments.
+They all take between 0 or 1 to infinite amount of arguments, and performs their respective arithmetic operation on the given arguments.

 ### Keyword